EikaMikiku/RayCasta/README.md

 <br>
 To run demo locally, you need to serve files, otherwise browsers will complain about cross-origin issues.

-In all objects constructor, parameter object is optional, default values shown below.
+<b>In all objects constructor, parameter object is optional, default values shown below.</b>

 ## Factory Object
 ```javascript